cssmatic/cssmatic/README.md

-HOW TO INSTALL CSSMATIC
+How to install CSSMatic
 =======================

 Run install.sh

-HOW TO TRANSLATE CSSMATIC TO A NEW LANGUAGE
+How to translate CSSMatic to a new language
 ===========================================

-<LANG> is a two letter language code, like `es` for spanish.
+<code>&lt;LANG&gt;</code> is a two letter language code, like `es` for spanish.

     $ pybabel init -i messages.pot -d translations -l <LANG>
     [... put your translations in translations/<LANG>/LC_MESSAGES/messages.po ...]
     $ pybabel compile -d translations

-HOW TO UPDATE AN EXISTENT TRANSLATION
+How to update an existing translation
 =====================================

     [... update translations/<LANG>/LC_MESSAGES/messages.po ...]
     $ pybabel compile -d translations

-HOW TO EXTRACT NEW MESSAGES IN HTML / PYTHON CODE AND TRANSLATE THEM
+How to extract new messages in HTML / Python code and translate them
 ====================================================================

     $ make messages.pot